-In his masterpiece, The Nicomachean ethics, Aristotle argued that there were specific virtues, that when cultivated, nourished Eudamonia (happiness).
+In his masterpiece, The Nicomachean Ethics, Aristotle argued that there were specific virtues, that when cultivated, nourished Eudaimonia (happiness).
 He believed that moral virtue was the outcome of habit, and that said habits would ensure the cultivation of the good life that the individual desired.
 For the source of all these virtues, Aristotle chose courage.

 “Courage is the first of human qualities because it is the quality which guarantees the others.” – Aristotle